-The examiner may, with immediate effect, interrupt a student's internship if the student demonstrates such serious deficiencies in understanding, skills or attitudes that client or patient security or the patients/ clients/ employers' trust for the activities/ the healthcare is jeopardised.
-If an internship is interrupted in this way, the student fails the module.
-This counts as one psychologist internship opportunity.
-In such cases, an individual action plan should be established, where it is made explicit what activities and examinations are required before the student is qualified for a second opportunity to internship on the course.
-The number of times a student has the right to undergo such activities and examinations is limited to two times.
+Limitation of the number of examinations: The Psychologist internship can only be taken two times and a student can only be graded twice.
+For more detailed information, see Guidelines for examination compiled by Karolinska Institutet.
+Guidelines in case of failure: The Course Coordinator can interrupt an internship for a student if the student shows such serious deficiencies in understanding, skills, or attitude that client or patient security or the patients/ clients/employers' trust for the activities/the healthcare is jeopardised.
+If an internship is interrupted, the student fails the module.
+This counts as a taken course.
+In such cases, an individual action plan must be established, where it is made explicit what activities and examinations are required before the student can again take the course.